EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/installation.md

 bash Miniforge3-MacOSX-x86_64.sh -b
 ```

-2. To verify that your installation worked, close your Terminal window and open a new one.
+2. To verify that your installation worked, close your terminal window and open a new one.
 You should see `(base)` to the left of your prompt.
 3. Finally, initialize miniforge with the command below.
-This makes sure that your terminal is set up correctly for your python installation.
+This makes sure that your terminal is set up correctly for your Python installation.

 ```bash
 conda init